makrai/notes/parada-cabaleiro18-EmoFilm.md

     * the extent to which culture can impact expression and perception [1]
   * emo perception in foreing language
     * accuracy in the perception of non-native emo speech is > by chance [3]
-    * emotional states identif accuracy is substantially higher in native [4];
+    * emotional state identific accuracy is substantially higher in native [4]
     * this has been explained by the level of proximity, ie similarity, between the culture of the listener and that of the encoder [5]
     * the measurement strategy considered to evaluate listeners’ perception of emotion could also influence their responses, since different subjects of the same culture may have diverse predispositions